Cancer Research Training Award Fellow Sought for Public Health Informatics Projects and Project Management

 - Organizing and collaborating on pilot studies of components of a national network for biospecimen acquisition with NCI, academic investigators, and contractors as well as regular interactions with SEER registry personnel;

-- Organizing meetings, workshops, and teleconferences related to the overall objective of developing and testing informatics methods for capture of data from unstructured text that would enhance cancer surveillance;
+- Organizing meetings, workshops, and teleconferences related to the overall objective of developing and testing the validity of WSI and metadata deidentification and anonymization tools and conducting the Whole Slide Imaging Pilot;

 - Performing ongoing literature reviews and solicit information and recommendations from ethics experts within and external to the NCI to develop best practices for managing patient privacy issues;